classicgarf/garfield-archive/README.md

 * Every strip has width of 1200px.
 * You can run program multiple times.
 It will download missing/new strips if needed.
 * Uses multiple threads to speed up download and conversion.

+##optiPNG
+This program internally uses excellent [optipng](http://optipng.sourceforge.net/) utility to convert GIF images to PNG and reduce the size.